 Plan 2018 trip

 In 2015 I went on an amazing 3 month long trip around South East Asia and India, it was incredible!
-I promise I will blog about it soon.
 Alas it did nothing to quench my thirst for travel so I am now planning a trip to Central America in 2018 with one of my best friends.
 I don’t think this trip will be as long as we both have work commitments however we’re putting together our hit list of what we want to see and planning budgets.
-If anyone has any must see places or things we should definitely check out then let me know in the comments.
+If anyone has any must-see places or things we should definitely check out then let me know in the comments.
 There’s nothing more exciting than researching and planning a big trip!
 Now to finish scrapbooking the last one ha.

 So that’s what my plans for the year ahead are, mainly focusing on improving my spare time and making the best use of my evenings.
 What are yours?